Pompeo: US has trove of evidence showing Iran abuse of protesters

 On Tuesday, Pompeo said, “To the courageous people of Iran who refuse to stay silent about 40 years of abuse by the ruling regime, I say simply this: The United States hears you, we support you, and we will continue to stand with you in your struggle for a brighter future for your people and for your great nation.”

-Also on Tuesday, Pompeo also highlighted recent documents detailing how the Chinese government has detained more than a million ethnic minorities, including Uighurs and other Muslims.
+Also on Tuesday, Pompeo highlighted recent documents detailing how the Chinese government has detained more than a million ethnic minorities, including Uighurs and other Muslims.

 The classified blueprint leaked to a consortium of news organizations shows that while the Chinese government says the camps are for voluntary job training, the camps are instead forced ideological and behavioral re-education centers run in secret.